 If you always feel tired even after getting enough sleep, it’s a sign you’re not exercising enough.
 By engaging in regular physical activity, you will feel more energetic as well as naturally “high” due to the endorphins that your body releases when you exercise.
 Besides that, exercising can help prevent chronic diseases such as heart diseases and improve mental health by reducing stress and anxiety.

 So what are you waiting for?
-Join your workplace health programs, or get started on your own with easy activities – such as taking the stairs instead of lifts – before building up the intensity and duration over time.
+Lay out that mat and get started on simple workout routines at home, before building up the intensity and duration over time.

 5. Set time aside for ‘me time’